Brand Logo

 What you can do: Munch on small, bland meals and low-fat food.
 You can try ginger tea or crackers for relief.

-4. Constant Urge to Urinate
+4. Constant urge to urinate

 To support the pregnancy, your uterus starts to grow and may begin pressing on your bladder, causing you to need to pee more often.